 all applicants will undergo integrity assessments (under the provisions of the Public Administration [Probity Screening] Act);

 the processing fee for a licence application is expected to be €45,000 (see page 7.3, Explanatory Memorandum to the Bill).

 No. There will be what is referred to as an open system.
 Any business that feels it meets the licensing conditions is free to submit an application.
 It is not necessary for a company to currently be an operator of online games of chance in order to be eligible for a licence.
-The Netherlands Gambling Authority will issue the licences.
+The Ksa will issue the licences.
 When it will be possible to submit an application is not yet known at this time.

 This issue was addressed during discussions of the Bill in the Senate.
 Minister Dekker stated that betting and gaming operators who wish to obtain a licence must demonstrate a pattern of good conduct.
 Illegal operators who continue to actively target the Dutch market (such as through the use of a Dutch domain name and/or iDeal, or via advertising aimed at the Netherlands) will be denied.
 Applicants that actively offered illegal services in the past may alleviate doubts with regard to their integrity by demonstrating good conduct during a 'cooling-off' period.
 Further details are included in the letter submitted by the Minister to the Senate on 8 February 2019.
 It is not known at this time how specific aspects of the licensing procedure are going to be arranged.

-Aside from the one-off fee of €45,000 for filing a licence application, betting and gambling operators should be aware of the structural obligates concerning tax on games of chance (via the Tax and Customs Administration) and the levy on games of chance (via the Netherlands Gambling Authority).
+Aside from the one-off fee of €45,000 for filing a licence application, betting and gambling operators should be aware of the structural obligates concerning tax on games of chance (via the Tax and Customs Administration) and the levy on games of chance (via the Ksa).
 They must also be able to provide financial guarantees.
 Preparing to offer online betting and gaming services in the Netherlands will naturally entail certain development costs as well.